 AACN will provide chapter with free event promotion of the chapter's choosing on the AACN website, the AACN Certification website, in AACN News, the American Journal of Critical Care, and Critical Care News on a space-available basis.
-Complete the appropriate forms at:
+Complete the appropriate forms at www.aacn.org > Conferences & Events > Events Calendar > Local Events.